OsBlaineOra/db-devops-tools/Liquibase.md

 desc hol_dev.customers
 ```

+The name column has been added and is required '`not null`'.

 It can be risky to rollback X number of changesets.
 If you count incorrectly or if someone else has run an update that your are unaware of.